Indonesia forest moratorium won't meet climate pledge - Norway

 "We know that the moratorium itself is not sufficient to reach the climate mitigation pledged, or to stop deforestation in the speed that is necessary," Solhjell told Reuters in an interview.

-It was the first time Norway indicated the moratorium may not be sufficient.
+It was the first time Norway indicated the moratorium may not be working.

 Indonesia's President Susilo Bambang Yudhoyono signed up to the Norway deal and moratorium as part of his pledge to slash emissions this decade, but there have been few other policy steps to curb emissions in the fast-growing G20 economy.